Kidz Sports

-Kidz Sports is a series of 4 games developed by Data Design Interactive between 2004 and 2008.
-The games are Kidz Sports Basketball (2004), Kidz Sports Ice Hockey (2008), Kidz Sports International Soccer (2008), and Kidz Sports Crazy Mini Golf (2008).
-The games were generally critically panned.
+Kidz Sports is a series of 4 games developed by Data Design Interactive between 2004 and 2008 for the PlayStation 2, Microsoft Windows and Wii.
+The games depict simplified versions of Basketball, Ice Hockey, Professional Football, and Mini Golf.

+Versions of the games for the Xbox, PlayStation Portable and GameCube were planned, but never materialised.

 Games

 Basketball

 Kidz Sports Basketball is a sports video game title from English developer/publisher Data Design Interactive.
 The game was released on the PlayStation 2 in 2004 and on the PC in 2006.
 It was released on the Wii in 2008.

 Kidz Sports Basketball was reviewed by IGN, and received a 1.0 out of 10.
 It was criticized for awful gameplay, and bad graphics.

 Ice Hockey

 Kidz Sports Ice Hockey is a video game for the Wii console.
 It was created by Data Design Interactive, a budget developer.

 The game received overwhelmingly negative reviews, including a 1.0/10 from IGN, saying that "There isn't a single redeeming quality in this package.
 Don't bother."